DockerToolbox/terragrunt-latest/README.md

 ## Overview

-This is a selection of Docker containers preinstalled with the `latest` version of [Terragrunt](https://terragrunt.gruntwork.io/).
+This is a selection of Docker containers preinstalled with the `latest stable` version of [Terragrunt](https://terragrunt.gruntwork.io/).

 We use our [tgenv](https://github.com/DockerToolbox/tgenv) containers as the base to keep the install simple and consistent.